smart-data-lake/smart-data-lake/docs/reference/troubleshooting.md

 - Extract binaries for desired hadoop version into folder (e.g. hadoop-3.2.2\bin)
 - Set HADOOP_HOME evironment variable (e.g. HADOOP_HOME=...\hadoop-3.2.2).
   Note that the binary files need to be located at %HADOOP_HOME%\bin!
 - Add %HADOOP_HOME%\bin to PATH variable.
+If you don't do this you may see an error "java.lang.UnsatisfiedLinkError: 'boolean org.apache.hadoop.io.nativeio.NativeIO$Windows.access0(java.lang.String, int)"

 ## Windows: `/tmp/hive` is not writable
 Error: